Escaping the commodity box on shelf

 The heart of disruption on shelf

 Of course you need to grab the consumer’s attention and get them to stop and take a look at your product.
 Packaging’s number-one responsibility is to get noticed.
-And the second priority is to create a pack that compels the customer to put you in the trolley and take you home.
+And the second priority is to create a packaging design that compels the customer to put you in the trolley and take you home.
 However simply touting “this product can make you feel better” rarely works these days as a differentiator (very often it has the opposite effect).

 At the very heart of your compelling “why change” story lies your emotional connection (EC).
 EC sets the stage for the differentiated “why you” story you must have for you to reinforce your uniqueness on shelf.
 As the saying goes,”If you don’t stand for something, you’ll fall for anything”.